-Why We Love It: This monthly event embraces riders of all ages and skill levels with a fun and leisurely one-hour bike ride through downtown at sunset led by Ultramax Sports Oklahoma.
+Why We Love It: This monthly event embraces riders of all ages and skill levels with a fun and leisurely one-hour bike ride through downtown at sunset.
 Celebrate the full moon all summer long with a ride along a route specially planned by the biking experts at Schlegel Bicycles.
-Upcoming rides are scheduled for June 20, July 19 and Aug.
-18. A donation of $5 is requested of riders.
-Those who make a $5 donation for the ride will be entered in a drawing for a prizes from Schlegel Bicycles.
+Upcoming rides are scheduled for June 21, July 16, Aug.
+15, Sept.
+12 & Oct.
+14. A donation of $5 is requested of riders.
 If you don't have a bike, Spokies are available to rent downtown.

 725 S. Lincoln Blvd.